 My fabrics and fibres are like a palette, painting with the materials using only my hands.

 Wool and silk fibres are used in my mixed media textile art work, however no felting needles or wet felting methods are used.
-Each material, yarn and bead are hand applied using a unique technique that I developed over the years.
+My work is not felted, however I do use felt fibres in my pieces.
+Each material, yarn and bead are hand applied using a unique textile technique that I developed over the years.